 "Whatever I decide to do, Ashford’s prepared me for it.”

-Celeste Chappell-Bates, 50, is a flight attendant, aspiring broadcast journalist, and Ashford University alumni.
-We spoke to her about her experience shortly after she had graduated.
+Celeste Chappell-Bates is a flight attendant, aspiring broadcast journalist, and Ashford University alumni.
+We spoke to her about her experience shortly after she graduated at age 50.

 “Being a flight attendant and being in a different hotel room in a different city every day of the week,” explains Celeste, “I needed an education module that would follow me wherever I went.”
 So in April 2010, she enrolled in Ashford University’s online Bachelor of Arts in Journalism and Mass Communication program and found that it worked well with her lifestyle.
 “It fits into your life, it doesn’t take away from your life; it’s not something that you have to work around.
 Ashford pretty much works around you.”